This page was fact checked by our expert Medical Review Board for accuracy and objectivity. Read more about our editorial policy and review process..

 What is a peptic ulcer?

-There are two types of peptic ulcers: gastric ulcers (stomach ulcer) and duodenal ulcers (first segment of the intestine).
-Peptic ulcers are often caused by an infection with Helicobacter pylori bacteria or use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, and naproxen.
+There are two main types of peptic ulcers: gastric ulcers (stomach ulcer) and duodenal ulcers (first segment of the intestine).
+Rarely, peptic ulcers can form in the esophagus, just above the stomach.

 - Rarely, peptic ulcers can be caused by the condition Zollinger-Ellison Syndrome, in which there is increased production of the hormone gastrin due to a tumor in the pancreas or small intestine.

 Other factors may play a role in the development of peptic ulcers or can make them worse.
 Examples include:

 Signs and Symptoms

 Many people with peptic ulcers do not experience any symptoms.
 However, the most common symptom of peptic ulcer is dull or burning pain that: